 Contractors on forums have posited that the board is infused with fiberglass or other strengthening fibers.
 According to spec sheets, the board is composed of gypsum or calcium sulfate dihydrate (85% or less), cellulose (10% or less), starch (5% or less), and crystalline silica (5% or less), an ingredient list roughly the same as with conventional Sheetrock®.

 Others have theorized that a slightly higher degree of pregelatinized corn starch and a special type of surfactant help account for the lightness and strength.

 Finally, another theory concerns the introduction of a gaseous foaming agent to the gypsum slurry.
 Not only are more air pockets introduced to the wallboard, but these are better-shaped pockets and provide superior structural strength.

-But when you get to the 5/8" thicknesses, this can often tip the balance.
-A 4'x8' sheet of 5/8" drywall tips the scales at 74 pounds.
-Most pros can handle this weight (even in they don't love it) and fewer DIYers can heft this kind of weight.
+When you get to the 5/8" thicknesses, this can often tip the balance.
+A 4'x8' sheet of 5/8" drywall weighs 74 pounds.
+Most pros can handle this weight (even if they don't love it) but fewer DIYers can heft this kind of weight.

 Transporting in pairs saves time.
 More importantly, it reduces the monotonous "drudge factor" of carrying what can feel like hundreds of drywall sheets onto your work site.

 Does lighter translate to weaker?
 USG and GP are vague about whether ultra-light is stronger than conventional drywall, or at least as strong.

 USG notes that their light wallboard has "superior sag resistance" and that it hangs well on ceilings with 24" on-center joists.
 They also say that the product is "stronger pound-for-pound than standard 1/2" drywall."

 USG does not clarify if this qualifier "pound-for-pound" means that Sheetrock® UltraLight is stronger only proportionally-speaking, but that conventional drywall is still as strong or stronger.